malios/ast2zephir/README.md

 # ast2zephir
 Generate Zephir code from PHP Abstract Syntax Tree (AST).

-## This project is work in progress
+## On hold
+For now there isn't much benefit in transpiling PHP code into Zephi.
+Also Zephir is pretty unstable in this stage.
+Will wait until stable release.

 ## Getting Started
 ### Prerequisites